Smart Power India supports 2,412 micro firms with reliable electricity

-New Delhi, May 11 (IANS) Smart Power India said that its Micro Enterprise Development (MED) programme has helped transform 2,412 commercial and micro entrepreneurs in rural India, across the states of UP, Bihar, Jharkhand as of April, through reliable electricity access.
+New Delhi: Smart Power India said that its Micro Enterprise Development (MED) programme has helped transform 2,412 commercial and micro entrepreneurs in rural India, across the states of UP, Bihar, Jharkhand as of April, through reliable electricity access.

 In a bid to create socio-economic opportunities for rural and micro entrepreneurs, Smart Power India (SPI)'s MED programme has helped rural communities harness electricity for productive uses, said a statement.